 In months that the event happens, there are usually about two dozen food trucks and artisan vendors as well as a beer garden and live band.

-Below are some of the many participating vendors and food trucks in 2022.
+Below are some of the various participating vendors and food trucks in 2022.
 For the full list of vendors visit the Squamish Street Market website.

 - All Good Things From BC – handcrafted and picked items designed and made in British Columbia.